yunzhe0306/AGG-UCB/README.md

 # AGG-UCB

-This is an implementation of the paper "Neural Bandit with Arm Group graph".
+This is an implementation of the paper "Neural Bandit with Arm Group Graph".

 To run the AGG-UCB, please refer to "AGG_UCB_Run.py" for details.
 Use individual sets of parameters for different datasets.